 The designer vinyl bubble began to expand through the millennium, part of a global youth movement replicating itself in key locations.
 I was buying the toys that appealed to me and keeping up with the excitement of this new modern artform.
 I watched it go mainstream and explode with hundreds of people joining in making their own contributions to the scene.
-When an book finally appeared promising to cover this happening from the inside, I read it eagerly.
-But I was very disappointed.
-There was no real research, no critical approach to the subject at all, just blurry photos, ego displays and an astonishing lack of information about Japan and China that made it useless even as documentation.
-It was a sales catalogue.
+When a book finally appeared promising to cover this happening from the inside, I read it eagerly.
+But I was disappointed.
+There was barely any analytical approach to the subject at all.
+It was a just a catalogue.
 It was a casualty of being too close to a market where everyone is pushing something, and nobody wants to evaluate anything because that might upset somebody.

-The books that came after it were the same - regurgitated hype, where every toy, no matter how unoriginal, was the Best Toy Ever, existing in a contextless vacuum.
+The books that came after it were the same - regurgitated press releases, where every toy, no matter how unoriginal, was the Best Toy Ever, existing in a contextless vacuum.
 So it seemed to me there was a job still to be done.
 I talked about it to Cathy Layne, an editor at Japanese publishing house Kodansha.
 Someone needs to write properly about this movement, I told her.
 Seeing how immersed I was in the subject, she suggested I write it myself.
 I said no at first, but after I did an outline of what I thought a history and overview of Designer Vinyl should contain, I realised that I could do it.
 After all, I knew where to start looking and who to talk to.
 I wasn't selling a product so I could evaluate things based on what they did and how they worked.
 I love toys, so I decided to examine why that was and see where it led.
 It led to Japan.
 So that was where I went.